lkmklsmn/SplicER/README.md

 , where type corresponds to the position of the junction relative to the border of the exon (pos=3' & neg=5').

-A set of constituitive junctions for the hg19 human and mm9 mouse genomes can be found in the junctiofiles folder.
+A set of constituitive junctions for the hg19 human and mm9 mouse genomes can be found in the junctionfiles folder.

  I am currently configuring this github page and code will be posted soon.
  This tool was first presented as a poster at the American Society of Human Genetics conference in Baltimore in 2015.